cointop-sh/cointop/README.md

 <img src="./assets/screenshot.gif" width="880" />

-[`cointop`](https://github.com/miguelmota/cointop) is a fast and tiny (~2mb) command-line interface application for viewing cryptocurrency stats and information in your terminal.
+[`cointop`](https://github.com/miguelmota/cointop) is a fast command-line interface application for viewing cryptocurrency stats and information in your terminal.
 The interface is inspired by [`htop`](https://en.wikipedia.org/wiki/Htop).

 ## Install